Title

 The school year shall start on the first Monday of June but not later than the last day of August.

-Yes, the Secretary of Education, Culture, and Sports may authorize holding Saturday classes for elementary and secondary levels in both public and private schools.
+Yes.
+The Secretary may authorize holding of Saturday classes for elementary and secondary levels for public and private schools.

-Yes, Section 5 states that all laws, presidential decrees, executive orders, rules, and regulations or parts thereof inconsistent with RA 7797 are repealed or modified accordingly.
+All laws, presidential decrees, executive orders, rules and regulations, or parts thereof inconsistent with RA 7797 are repealed or modified accordingly.

 Analyze Cases Smarter, Faster